Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Carson Kelly At The Plate

-- Kelly is hitting .224 with three doubles, a home run and seven walks.
+- Kelly is hitting .223 with four doubles, a home run and 10 walks.

-- He has hit a home run in one of 35 games, and in 0.9% of his plate appearances.
+- He has hit a long ball in one of 37 games, and in 0.9% of his plate appearances.

-- In five games this year, Kelly has picked up an RBI, with more than one RBI once.
+- Kelly has driven in a run in six games this year (16.2%), including two games with multiple runs batted in.

-- He has scored in six of 35 games so far this year.
+- He has scored in seven of 37 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.